brown9804/MicrosoftCloudEssentialsHub/0_Azure/2_AzureAnalytics/0_Fabric/demos/8_MigrationP1toFSku.md

 | **No Data Loss**       | **Data Integrity**: The migration process ensures that there is no loss of data or functionality in your existing reports and dashboards. |
 | **Components needing recreation** | Since it's cross-region, `Fabric components` like lake houses, warehouses, and real-time analytics components `needs to be recreated` |

-> [!IMPORT]
+> [!IMPORTANT]
 > - Data Refresh Settings: After migrating a workspace to a new capacity, the data refresh settings should remain intact.
 However, please verify the settings post-migration to ensure they are configured as expected. <br/>
-- Scheduled Refreshes: Make sure that no manual or scheduled refreshes are running during the migration process to avoid any conflicts or interruptions. <br/>
+> - Scheduled Refreshes: Make sure that no manual or scheduled refreshes are running during the migration process to avoid any conflicts or interruptions. <br/>
-- Capacity-Specific Features: Some features, like automatic page refresh for DirectQuery sources, are specific to Premium capacities and need to be reconfigured if the capacity type changes. <br/>
+> - Capacity-Specific Features: Some features, like automatic page refresh for DirectQuery sources, are specific to Premium capacities and need to be reconfigured if the capacity type changes. <br/>
-- If `errors`, you can switch back to the old capacity, and troubleshoot.
+> - If `errors`, you can switch back to the old capacity, and troubleshoot.

 ## How to transition